Understanding Private Investments

 Dilan Kluge, CFA

-Dilan is a Director, Alternatives and is based in our New York City office.
+Dilan is a Senior Director, Alternatives Due Diligence and is based in our New York City office.
 His primary responsibilities are focused on conducting due diligence and manager selection for the Alternatives platform.
 Prior to his current role, Dilan was a Director of Investments at legacy firm RegentAtlantic.
 His responsibilities included conducting quantitative and qualitative research spanning all asset classes and strategies.
 His focus was primarily on asset allocation and manager selection across both public and private markets.
 Dilan holds a B.S. in Finance from the University of Delaware.
 He holds the Chartered Financial Analyst® designation.

 CONTENT DISCLOSURE